All Articles

 Kids often can’t wait to jump into the water and very young children in particular are drawn to it — but make sure that access to a backyard swimming pool is under the watchful eyes of adults.
 Barriers that allow adults to control access are key.

-To keep children safe, Texas law states that all pools must be enclosed3 with a non-climbable fence that is at least 48 inches tall and has gates that both self-close and self-latch.
+To help keep children safe, experts recommend enclosing pools with a non‑climbable fence at least 48 inches tall, along with gates that self‑close and self‑latch.

-In addition to these regulations, pool owners should consider having an alarm on a pool gate.
-A gate alarm means that you are immediately notified — even at a distance, if your pool gate is not secured.
-You might even consider having a pool alarm that notifies you when the water's surface is broken, so that you can respond immediately.
+In addition, pool owners should consider having an alarm on a pool gate.
+A gate alarm means that you are immediately notified — even at a distance, if it is not secured.
+You might even want to look into installing a pool alarm that notifies you when the water’s surface is broken, so that you can respond immediately.

 Designate a "water watcher"

 We all know that children should never be left unattended in or near water.
-But, assuming that everyone is watching means no one is watching.4
+But assuming that everyone is watching means no one is watching.

 Unlike what is often portrayed in media, drowning can happen silently and quickly.
 Rarely is a person in distress thrashing in the water or yelling for help.